NYC Ballet sued by woman who says nude photos were shared

 The lawsuit also says Finlay and other dancers trashed a hotel room in Washington, D.C. at a party where they plied underage girls with drugs and alcohol.

-Finlay resigned from City Ballet last month after the company questioned him about Waterbury’s allegations.
+Finlay resigned from City Ballet last month as the company was seeking to question him about Waterbury’s allegations.
 Two other principal dancers accused by Waterbury of sharing explicit photos have been suspended without pay until next year.

 City Ballet Chairman Charles Scharf said in a statement that the company “vehemently denies” the allegations that it condoned “the kind of activity that Mr. Finlay and the others named have participated in, which were off-hours activities that were not known, approved, or facilitated by NYCB.”

-Note: This story has been corrected to say that the company was seeking to question Finlay when he resigned.
-Company officials had not questioned him.